Michelin Star Restaurant in the Cotswolds

 Afternoon Tea is a delight at Lords of the Manor – served on tiered trays with scones, finger sandwiches and cakes and a particularly fine selection of teas.

-New for 2016, we are offering Saturday restaurant lunches – details here.
+We are offer Saturday restaurant lunches – details here.

 Sunday lunch is a Cotswold institution, three courses done properly – so much so that we have launched a Lunch Like A Lord card, with rewards for regular Sunday lunchers.
 Pick up a card on your next visit – don’t forget to allow time to explore our walled garden and lawns before or after lunch.